Unreal02/cs380/report2.md

 My avatar has following parts.

-- body (index 1)
+- body (index 1) complex meshes
-- head (index 2)
+- head (index 2) combination of primitives
-- armLU, armRU, armLD, armRD (index 3, 4, 5, 6)
+- armLU, armRU, armLD, armRD (index 3, 4, 5, 6) capsule
-- footL, footR (index 7, 8)
+- footL, footR (index 7, 8) two quarter spheres
-- legLU, legRU, legLD, legRD (index 9, 10, 11, 12)
+- legLU, legRU, legLD, legRD (index 9, 10, 11, 12) capsule
-- handL, handR (index 13, 14)
+- handL, handR (index 13, 14) combination of primitives
 - fingerLXY, fingerRXY: X has value of 1~5. if X is 1, then Y is 0 or 1.
-Otherwise, Y is 0, 1, or 2. (index 13 for fingerLXY, index 14 for fingerRXY)
+Otherwise, Y is 0, 1, or 2. (index 13 for fingerLXY, index 14 for fingerRXY) capsule

 ### Hierarchy Structure